What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 Best cheap bone conduction headphones for cycling

-These budget bone conduction headphones by Eken are great for cycling.
-The built-in 200mAh lithium battery, supports standby time up to 20 days, phone call up to 8 hours, music play up to 6 hours.
+These budget bone conduction headphones by Purerina are great for those cyclists who just want to listen to some podcast or audiobook while riding.
+The built-in 230mAh lithium battery supports a standby time of up to 10 days, phone calls for up to 8 hours, and music plays for up to 6 hours.

-The waterproof rate is IP54, no need to worry about sweat or downpours, while connectivity via advanced Bluetooth 5.0 is faster and more stable than the Bluetooth 4.2 used by some competitors, up to 10 meters from the device and up to two devices at the time.
+The waterproof rate is IP55, with no need to worry about sweat or downpours, while connectivity via advanced Bluetooth 5.0 is faster and more stable than the Bluetooth 4.2 used by some competitors, up to 10 meters from the device and up to two devices at the time.

-A downside is the low playback volume, which can result in inaudible sound in noisy environments.
+A downside is the low playback volume, which can result in inaudible sound in noisy environments and a somehow short lifespan, typical of this cheap range of products where quality control is sacrificed to keep the price as low as possible.

-30 days free replacement and 12 months warranty service have your back covered in case you don’t like them.
-But they really are a bang for the price.
+30-day free replacement and 12 months of warranty service have your back covered in case you don’t like them, they really are a bang for the price.

 Specs: